LairdCP/BLE_Gateway_Firmware/docs/aws_iot.md

 ### Provisioning the Device Via UART

-1. Connect a terminal program to the console UART and turn off log messages.
+1. Connect a terminal program to the console UART, decommission the device and turn off log messages.
 Log messages output by the firmware can interfere with the file transfer process.

    Issue command:

    ```
+   attr set commissioned 0

    log halt
    ```